nathanmls/reinforce/README.md

 5. Open a Pull Request

 Please make sure to update tests as appropriate and follow the code style guidelines.

+### 🌐 Open Source Philosophy

+Reinforce is dedicated to the open source model and welcomes contributions that enhance the platform's accessibility, particularly for educational institutions.
+We especially value contributions that:

+- Improve self-hosting capabilities
+- Enhance documentation for school IT administrators
+- Reduce dependencies on proprietary services
+- Optimize performance on modest hardware configurations
+- Add features that benefit educational environments

 ## 🔒 Security